 It is the most realistic model.
 This structure adds resistance and conductance to simulate signal attenuation (loss) and leakage over long trace lengths.

-Step 2: Select the source type under the Source Parameters drop-down: Step (Signal Pulse) or Clock (Period).
+Step 2: Select the source type under the Source Parameters: Step (Signal Pulse) or Clock (Periodic).

-Step 4: Enter Stop Time (ns) in the Analysis Parameters block and click Simulate.
+Step 4: Enter Stop Time in the Analysis Parameters block and click Simulate.

 The tool generates waveform plots and calculates key signal integrity metrics as shown below.